irving-caamal/irving-caamal/README.md

 - 🔭 I’m currently working on Javascript, Typescript and PHP.
 - I really like to play with new tech.
-- 🌱 I’m currently learning Python and Go
+- 🌱 I’m currently learning Go
 - 📫 How to reach me: irvv.17@gmail.com
 - ⚡ Fun fact: I'm drummer